Layr-Labs/devkit-cli/README.md

 Before publishing a release, ensure you have:
 1. Built your AVS with `devkit avs build`
 2. A running devnet
-3. Properly configured registry URLs in your context
+3. Properly configured registry in your context

 Run this from your project directory:
 > [!IMPORTANT]